apache/nuttx/README.txt

     been tuned for your CPU.
 Sometimes such such tuned math libraries are bundled with your toolchain.

-    The math libary header file, math.h, is a then special case.
+    The math library header file, math.h, is a then special case.
 If you do nothing, the standard math.h header file that is provided with your toolchain will be used.